World Glaucoma Day 2023

 It is not possible to reverse blindness due to glaucoma.
 But many people are not even aware of their condition until it is too late.
 Even if they were aware, they might not get timely access to healthcare to treat their vision damage.

 Do you know that there is a day dedicated to spreading awareness about glaucoma?
-12th of March is celebrated as World Glaucoma Day, and the week preceding this day (6th to 12th March 2022) is World Glaucoma Week.
+12th of March is celebrated as World Glaucoma Day, and the week preceding this day (6th to 12th March 2023) is World Glaucoma Week.
 It is an initiative of the World Glaucoma Association to spread awareness about glaucoma on a global level.
-This World Glaucoma Week consists of an active engagement between patients, healthcare providers, policymakers, media and the public to promote early eye checkups to detect glaucoma in its earliest stage.
+This World Glaucoma Week insists on active engagement between patients, healthcare providers, policymakers, media and the public to promote early eye checkups to detect glaucoma in its earliest stage.

 Why Do We Celebrate World Glaucoma Day?